-The USDA estimates that approximately agriculture accounts for 80 percent of the nation's water use.
+The USDA estimates that agriculture accounts for approximately 80% of the nation's water use.
 In agriculture, water is used to grow fruits, vegetables, and raise livestock.
-Even further though, water in agriculture is used for irrigation, the application of pesticides and fertilizers, and frost control.
+Water is also used in agriculture for irrigation, the application of pesticides and fertilizers, and frost control.

-The quality of water entering an agriculture area is extremely important for agriculture success.
-Too often, water quality is not suitable for agriculture uses.
+The quality of water entering an agricultural area is extremely important for the area's success.
+Too often, water quality is not suitable for agricultural uses.
 High salt concentrations limit the amount of water a plant can take up, resulting in high plant stress and decreased crop yields.
 High concentrations of metals also have negative effects on crop production.

 To learn more about protections on agricultural water, see Utah Administrative Code R317-2-14.